TRANSMISSION TARIFF AND TRANSMISSION SYSTEM DEVELOPMENT EXPERIENCE

 - Counsel for the Alberta Department of Energy before the AUC’s predecessor in the 2004 – 2005 public hearing of the AESO’s Needs Identification Document Application, Edmonton-Calgary, 500 kV Electric Transmission Facilities, respecting Alberta’s then-recent Transmission Development Policy and the requirements of the Transmission Regulation.

-- Counsel for Engage Energy (“Engage”) before the AUC’s predecessor regarding compensation of $66 million payable by the Transmission Administrator for the conscription of transmission must run service provided by Engage’s Rainbow units 1, 2 and 3.
+- Counsel for Engage Energy (“Engage”) before AUC’s predecessor regarding compensation of $66 million payable by the Transmission Administrator for the conscription of transmission must run service provided by Engage’s Rainbow units 1, 2 and 3.

 - Counsel for The City of Medicine Hat before the AUC’s predecessor in public hearings related to Transmission Administrator transmission tariff applications.